 1) Offset of the T265 from the center of the robot.
-The positive number is toward the rear, a negative number is toward the front from the center of the robot.
+The positive number means the sensor is toward the rear; a negative number means the sensor is toward the front.
+The measurement is from the center of the robot.
 The sensor must sit aligned with the center of the robot, not toward the left or right.
 The sensor must face 0 degrees heading.

 3) The number of depth pixels to skip when processing the depth data.
 This is useful for lower CPU PCs or when high-resolution depth is not required.
 Since there is a limited field of view (FOV) on the sensor, it may not be necessary to process every depth pixel.
 If the sensor resolution is 1280x720, the CPU would be processing 921,600 depth points for every scan of the specified framerate.
 At 1280x720 @ 15 FPS, that's 13,824,000 depth points per second.
 If the Skip Scan Points for X & Y are set to 10 for that resolution/fps, the CPU would only need to process 9,216 depth points per scan (or 138,240 per second).